The Problem With IDG’s Media Conflict of Interests

 We decided to test how many individual tracking items are used on our website versus IDG’s ComputerWorld and CIO.

-The second is Pingdom, which is a service we use that tells us where the visitor is from, how long the website takes to load, and essential performance characteristics.
+The second is Pingdom, a service we use that tells us where the visitor is from, how long the website takes to load, and essential performance characteristics.
 We are unaware of what the other four trackers are.
 But we only use Pingdom, and we use it internally and do not sell any information about visitors to customers.

 We never thought of doing this.